 2.1.2 General risk factors are adequately determined.
 23.4 - 2.1.2.1 Is information available on the nature and extent of by-catch (capture of non-target species)?
 60 The main non-target species affected have been identified and qualitative information is available on significant by-catch.
 Information on bycatch levels is available from observer trips on board German vessels within the saithe fleet.
 From available observer data, saithe represents between 78 and 99% of the catch (overall, 96%, with levels indicated to be lower in the summer).
 In the North Sea and Norwegian sea, haddock represents the majority of "by catch" in the saithe fishery (1.8% of total catch from available observer data).
 Whiting and cod have been found in very low proportions in catches (cod between 0% and 4.1%, overall 0.9%), and 12, R4, R5, R6, R7, R8, R9, R35, R53, R66, R68, R69, R70, R71, R72, R101 33.3 75 80 Information is available on non-target species directly affected by the fishery including their distribution and/or ecology.
 Quantitative information is available on significant by-catch.
-If obtained by sampling, this is considered sufficient to hence vessels targeting saithe qualify for no restriction on fishing days at sea, available to vessels with a cod bycatch of <5%).
+If obtained by sampling, this is considered sufficient to provide adequate information. hence vessels targeting saithe qualify for no restriction on fishing days at sea, available to vessels with a cod bycatch of <5%).
 The vessels fishing for saithe have quotas for cod and haddock and so these species will be landed by the vessels and counted against the vessels' quotas for these species.
 On a relatively small scale, the observer data indicate that vessels may also catch other types of fish as by catch in the saithe fisheries.
 This by catch consists of pelagic species, ling, pollock, and a variety of other commercial and non-commercial species.
 This information allows estimates of bycatch levels to be developed.
-100 provide adequate information.
-Information is available on all non-target species directly affected by the fishery including the distribution and ecology.
-Accurate records are kept on the nature and extent of all by-catch species including species size and sex composition.
 However, the limited observer coverage does not allow the question of whether bycatch levels show year effects and/or vessel effects, and hence whether the bycatch patterns seen are representative of the fleet as a whole.
-For this reason, the assessment team felt that action to address this information shortfall should be a condition of certification of the fishery.
 Bycatches of PET species are considered elsewhere (section 2.2.1).
+10,2,1001 100 Information is available on all non-target species directly affected by the fishery including the distribution and ecology.
+Accurate records are kept on the nature and extent of all by-catch species including species size and sex composition.